The Winemakers

-The Winemakers was a reality television series that followed twelve winemakers competing to create and market a wine.
+The Winemakers is a reality television series that followed twelve winemakers competing to create and market a wine.
 It was broadcast on Public Broadcasting Service (PBS) and was the channel's only competitive reality series.
 Season 1 took place in Paso Robles, California.
 Season 2 was shot in the Rhone Valley of France and aired on PBS in the fall of 2011.